Michael Stablein, Jr.

 Education: BFA, Florida State University, 2008; MFA, Columbia University, 2016

-In addition to his scholarship, he maintains a performance practice which deploys choreographies of masculinity to address questions of repetition, normativity, and identity-formation.
-He has exhibited and performed in Los Angeles, Philadelphia, New York, and Berlin.
-He holds a Bachelor's from Florida State University and a Master's from Columbia University of New York.
+In addition to my scholarship, I maintain a performance practice which deploys (and digitally tracks across social media) a choreography of masculinity as an experiment in repetition, normativity, and identity-formation.
+This work has been exhibited and performed in Los Angeles, Philadelphia, New York, Paris, and Berlin.